 Bipartisan Infrastructure Law - Airport Terminals Program

-Through the Bipartisan Infrastructure Law, $5 billion has been granted to provide competitive grants for airport terminal development projects that address the aging infrastructure of the nation’s airports.
+Through the Bipartisan Infrastructure Law, $5 billion has been allocated to provide competitive grants for airport terminal development projects that address the aging infrastructure of the nation’s airports.
 These grants will fund safe, sustainable and accessible airport terminals, on-airport rail access projects and airport-owned airport traffic control towers.
 Projects may also include multimodal development.

-The first $1B has been awarded.
-Here’s how its helping your community.
+For FY24, another $1 billion has been made available.
+Here's how its helping your community.

 Eligible airports include those operated by authorities, cities, territories and tribes within the national air transportation system.
 If your airport is normally eligible for Airport Improvement Program (AIP) grants, you’re eligible for this program too.